fylgja/site/src/components/utilpack/default-utilities.md

 ## Divider

-Divider works similar to the border y and x version, Except you can set the class on parent element.
+Divider works similar to the border-block-start and border-inline-start, Except you can set the class on parent element.

 This class will give each child after another child a border per the value.

 The following options/direction are available.

-- `divider-y` = margin-block-start
+- `divider-y` = border-block-start
-- `divider-x` = margin-inline-start
+- `divider-x` = border-inline-start

 > Each option is using the writing direction.
 > in LTR `border-inline-start` is the same as `border-left`.